 The Laiyifen campaigns have been incredibly successful because they integrated online and offline to create unique experiences for fans.

 Another excellent way brands can drive foot traffic is by giving influencers exclusive coupons to share with their fans.
 The catch: These coupons can only be redeemed in-store.

 Back in June, Dolce & Gabbana launched their new perfume Floral Drops.
 Because perfume is a very sensory product, they knew they needed to get consumers to the store to try it.

-The company gave Influencers individualized virtual invitation cards to share with their fans.
+The company gave influencers individualised virtual invitation cards to share with their fans.
 The fans could take those to offline stores to redeem limited edition gifts.
-Because the invitations were customized for each Influencer, D&G was able to track each influencer’s results.
+Because the invitations were customised for each influencer, D&G was able to track each influencer’s results.